dark-side/sports-hub/sports_hub_portal/mobile_application_features/application_languages/user_stories/users_change_application_language/README.md

 ## Description

     As an application user
-    I want to be able to change an application language So that I can view all application content translated to a preferred language
+    I want to be able to view the application in supported languages

 ## Acceptance criteria